oddballteam/oddball-devops-pair-challenge/README.md

   * Start the app

 ## Notes
-  * Please only use modules you have written and full understand the ramifications of their use.
+  * Please only use modules you have written and fully understand the ramifications of theiri use.
   * Please use us-east-1 as your region.

 ## Terraform config